hamigua2000/xxmarket/README.md

 ## What is it?

-`xxmarket.py` is a Python3 program that, given a data file in JSON format, creates a Postscript file containing both useful and essential charts for playing 18XX railroad games.
-These charts include a 2-dimensional stock market, an area for stocks owned by the bank, a chart of par values, a round tracker, and a revenue tracker.
+`xxmarket.py` is a Python3 program that, given an in file in JSON format, creates a Postscript file containing both useful and essential charts for playing an 18XX railroad game.
+These charts include a 2-dimensional stock market (Market), an area for stocks owned by the bank (Bank Pool), a chart of par values (Par Chart), an area to indicate the type of the current round (Round Tracker), and an area to keep track of each company's current earnings per share (Revenue Tracker).

 ## Philosophy